 I’m Blue, if I was green I would die

 A handful of Oklahoma City Blue players are in this game.
 Oklahoma City is getting ready to try and figure out how to handle all of these names over at the Cox Center.
 The Blue could be building their roster as we speak.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!